FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition: Conclusion and Future Work

 In this paper, we reveal the problem of data privacy in scene text recognition and address the difficulty in utilizing decentralized datasets distributed on local devices with federated learning.
 To the best of our knowledge, we propose the first federated scene text recognition framework named FedOCR.
 In our FedOCR, we succeed in training a shared text recognizer collaboratively with decentralized datasets and avoid violating rules of data privacy.
 Benefited from lightweight models and hashing techniques, we reduce communication costs to a large extent and provide higher-level privacy-preserving against the honest-but-curious global server.
 In terms of taking advantage of tremendous decentralized real-world data in practice, our communication-efficient federated learning framework for scene text recognition shows intriguing merits.

 Recently, the domain shift in scene text recognition has attracted great interest in academia, and some methods are proposed, such as GA-DAN~\cite{zhan2019ga} and SSDAN~\cite{zhang2019sequence}.
-Notably, the domain shift occurs in federated learning for scene text recognition as well, which leads to a deterioration in the global model accuracy.
-Hence, we are working on the domain adaptation of decentralized datasets for future works within the framework of FedOCR.
+Notably, the domain shift occurs in federated learning for scene text recognition as well, which leads to a deterioration on the global accuracy.
+Hence, we are working on the domain adaptation of decentralized datasets within our framework.